Code-Institute-Submissions/Rob-Mundy-noughts_and_crosses/README.md

 + ## Future Features

-    + Add a play again function to reset the board.

     + Add the option for two-player mode rather than user vs computer.

     + Apply some logic to make the computer more competitive.